MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities.md

 ---
-title: How to configure managed identities for Azure Data Explorer cluster
+title: How to authenticate using managed identities in Azure Data Explorer
 description: Learn how to configure managed identities for Azure Data Explorer cluster.
 author: orspod
 ms.author: orspodek